linuxlawson/mintain/README.md

 Choosing 'n' (no) will simply skip over this command and continue with rest of program.

 Added:
-  * Option to update again, 'IF' upgrades were available (prompts)
+  * Option to update again, 'IF' upgrades were available (will prompt)
   * Timer

  <br>